Loan Forgiveness by the Numbers

-- The cost of attendance for a single student, minus the FAFSA-determined expected family contribution (EFC), minus any scholarship or grant OR
+- minus the FAFSA-determined expected family contribution (EFC), or equivalent need determination for internationals

 We do not reimburse participants for pre-payments made while in-school or during the standard 6-month grace period.
 Graduates who are eligible to participate in other forgiveness or forbearance/deferment programs must do so.